 Mark the Spot: Make sure you follow a regular order with the strike shot, that is the first ball of every frame.
 Work on your consistency to ball strikes.

 Timings: Your foot should be in coordination with your arms swinging and release.
 Once you self-calculate the timing, you’re off to an excellent start.

 Hand position: Your hand needs to be strong for the shot.
-If you plan to throw a hook, you need to turn your hand and wrist in a specific manner.
+If you plan to throw a hook shot, you need to turn your hand and wrist in a specific manner.
 Let the ball come forward from the backswing and release the ball from your grip in a handshake position.
-If you are likely to throw the ball straight, keep the hand and wrist straight as well.
+If you are likely to throw a bowling ball for straight shot, keep the hand and wrist straight as well.